zachchong/tp/docs/UserGuide.md

 Format: `deleteCat i/INDEX [c/CATEGORY]...`

-* If the person does not belong to category A, any attempt to delete the person from category A will be rejected with an error message.

 Examples:
-* `deleteCat i/1 c/emergency` Deletes the person with index 1 from the category `emergency`
+* `deleteCat i/1 c/emergency` Deletes the category `emergency` from the person with index 1
-* `deleteCat i/2 c/emergency c/singapore` Deletes the person with index 2 from the categories `emergency` and `singapore`
+* `deleteCat i/2 c/emergency c/singapore` Deletes the categories `emergency` and `singapore` from the person with index 2

 ### Display the upcoming interview : `nextInterview`